 Our future effective income tax rates may be favorably or unfavorably affected by unanticipated changes in the valuation of our deferred tax assets and liabilities, by changes in our stock price, or by changes in tax laws or their interpretation.
+In August 2022, the Inflation Reduction Act of 2022 was signed into law.
+This law, among other things, provides for a corporate alternative minimum tax on adjusted financial statement income (effective for us beginning in fiscal 2024), and an excise tax on corporate stock repurchases (effective for our share repurchases after January 1, 2023), and we are continuing to evaluate the impact it may have on our financial position and results of operations.
+There are several proposed changes to U.S. and non-

-There are several pending proposed changes to U.S. and non-U.S. tax legislation and the ultimate enactment of any of them could have a negative impact on our effective tax rate.
-Foreign governments may enact tax laws that could result in further changes to global taxation and materially affect our financial position and results of operations.
+U.S. tax legislation and the ultimate enactment of any of them could have a negative impact on our effective tax rate.
+Foreign governments may enact tax laws, including in response to guidelines issued by international organizations such as the Organization for Economic Cooperation and Development, that could result in further changes to global taxation and materially affect our financial position and results of operations.
 In addition, we are subject to the continuous examination of our income tax returns by the Internal Revenue Service and other tax authorities.
 We regularly assess the likelihood of adverse outcomes resulting from these examinations to determine the adequacy of our provision for income taxes.
 These continuous examinations may result in unforeseen tax-related liabilities, which may harm our future financial results.